lisphacker/toptal_calc/README.md

 # calc
-Command-line calculator written in Haskell for evaluating simple mathematical expressions and solving linear equations in a single variable.
+Command-line calculator written in Haskell for evaluating simple mathematical expressions and solving linear/quadratic equations in a single variable.
 Also compiled into a web version (experimental).

 ## Dependencies
 * Haskell Stack (https://www.haskellstack.org/)